proxmox/ceph/ceph/doc/glossary.rst

 		``fsid`` term is used interchangeably with ``uuid``

 	OSD uuid
-		Just like the OSD fsid, this is the OSD unique identifer and is used interchangeably with ``fsid``
+		Just like the OSD fsid, this is the OSD unique identifier and is used interchangeably with ``fsid``

 	bluestore